What Is Medicare Part B?

-You may automatically be enrolled in Medicare Part B if you receive Social Security income benefits.
+Is your enrollment in Medicare Part B automatic?
+You may automatically enroll in Medicare Part B if you receive Social Security income benefits.
 Consequently, you may receive your Medicare card two to three months before you turn 65.
-Otherwise, you can enroll in Medicare Part B in the following three ways:
+Otherwise, you can choose from the following Medicare Part B enrollment options:

 Go online at www.ssa.gov

-Visit your local social security office and register in person.
+Visit your local social security office and enroll in person

 What Is Medicare Part B Late Enrollment Penalty?

 It’s important to enroll in Medicare Part B during your initial enrollment period, unless you have creditable coverage, such as employer group coverage.
 Otherwise, you will be subject to a penalty equal to 10% per year for every year (12 full months) you wait to enroll.
 The late penalty is added to your Part B premium for as long as you have Part B.

 You may also need to wait for the Medicare General Enrollment Period to enroll in Part B. This period runs from Jan.
 1 through March 31 each year.
 When you enroll during this period (and it’s after your initial enrollment period ) your benefits will begin July 1.
 In this case, you may owe Medicare Part B late enrollment penalties and could have to wait months for your coverage to start.